Admissions (Policy AD-1, AD-2, and AD-11)

 • Physical Therapist Assistant

-• 2.5 Cumulative GPA for math and science courses.
+• 2.5 Cumulative GPA on a 4.0 scale for math and science courses

 • BS PTA applicants must have graduated from a CAPTE-accredited program prior to starting the BS PTA program.